-Found 60 - 70 results of 95 programs matching keyword "sound art"
+Found 60 - 70 results of 97 programs matching keyword "sound art"

+Snow Mirror is the first in a series of pieces that celebrate slowness and black and white, in this piece the image of the viewer is created by the congregation and accumulation of white snow flakes in areas of the image that are brighter.
+The result is projected on a transparent silk fabric which creates a feeling of the flakes being suspended in space.
+Artist Daniel Rozin will be featured in the Exploratorium's 2009 exhibition, Reflections.
+Shaking Time Mirror is the forth of the "Time Series" Software Mirrors.
+This series of software mirrors examines notions of time, scanning, motion and stagnation.
+In Shaking Time Mirror only areas of movement on the screen are refreshed with current video, the rest of the screen ages and turns into a gray stagnant crust.
+When a viewer moves in front of the piece the crust flakes of and revels the full colored image of the viewer, which gradually grays back.
+Artist Daniel Rozin will be featured in the Exploratorium's summer exhibition, Reflections.
 Self Centered Mirror is an arrangement of 34 vertical panes of mirror.
 It has a retro-reflective behavior, this means that anyone standing in front of this mirror will see themselves reflected on all 34 panes, The mirror will also remove anyone else in the space from being reflected.
 This piece lifts the last obstacle from in the quest to total narcisism.
 Artist Dan Rozin will be featured in the Exploratorium's summer exhibition, Reflections.
 Mirrors Mirror creates the viewers' image by directing 768 small mirror tiles in a way that reflects different portions of their image.
 The piece is made of 24 columns of "pixels" that form a concaved curved surface that is aimed at the viewer.
 Brighter pixels reflect the upper body of the viewer and the wall behind him and dark ones are aimed lower.
 Artist Daniel Rozin will be featured in the Exploratorium's 2009 summer exhibition, Reflections.
 Learn how to build a version of a Brazilian instrument called the cuica, which demonstrates principles of sound.
 This podcast was created collaboratively in a teacher workshop at the Exploratorium.

 As part of the ECHO Climate Change Symposium, join artist Xavier Cortada as he discusses some ways that the world is participating in actions around climate change.
 Terje Isungset is one of Europe's most accomplished and innovative percussionists.
 With over two decades experience in jazz and Scandinavian music his work travels far beyond traditional boundaries.
 He's become more like a cross between a sound artist and a shaman.
 Isungset crafts his own instruments from natural elements found in Norway such as arctic birch, granite, slate, and even ice.
 This video captures the energy and excitement of traversing across the sea ice to the Offshore New Harbor Field Camp.
 Science, technology, art, and fashion converge at a runway fashion show at the Exploratorium on Friday, April 25, 2008, 7-11pm.
 The 2nd Skin Clothesline Exhibit debuts that evening; the event also features two artists at work on their creations.
 If you miss the opening, artists' works will to be highlighted around the museum for five months,from April 26-September 7, 2008.
 In this video, ride in a special Mattracks truck across the ice sheet with geologist Christina Riesselman as she travels with ANDRILL Staff Scientist Richard Levy from McMurdo Station to the ANDRILL drill site.
 They investigate the truck’s special wheels, observe beautiful panoramas of the Transantarctic Mountains, and hear the drill running at the drill site.
-Animated abstract images create a portrait of matter in perpetual decomposition.
-An introduction to the bee hummer, a simple musical instrument that sounds like a swarm of buzzing bees when you spin it around.